Church Organisations

 Church Choir

 The Church Choir is present during worship each Sunday, to lead praise singing and to present introits or choral music during services.
-Led by the organist and choir director, Fiona Hendry, the choir is an important part of Sunday worship.
+Led by Cath Munro, the choir is an important part of Sunday worship.
+The choir practices at 10am on Fridays in the Church Hall.
 The choir also give concerts to raise funds, or to provide a more general entertainment.
 New members will be very welcome.

 Sunday Club